A NOTE ON THE TERM BELIEF

 Feedback

-I welcome feedback about both my writing and its content – email me at derrick.farnell@gmail.com.
+I welcome feedback, however minor, about both my writing and its content – email me at derrick.farnell@gmail.com.

 Referencing this article